-In order to measure the localization accuracy, we arranged one reference point in each corner of a square, so a total of four reference points are used.
+In order to measure the localization accuracy, we arranged one reference point in each corner of a square, so in total four reference points are used.
 The length of the edges was 2 m.
-The object hovers randomly in a square of about 3 m of edge length and at an altitude of 0.5-2.5 m over the reference square.
-Figure 7 shows the measurement results.
+The object hovers randomly in a square of about 3 mof edge length and at an altitude of 0.5-2.5 m over the reference square.
+Figure 6 shows the measurement results.
 The histogram shows the difference between the measured (using the ultrasonic device) and the computed altitude (using the localization system).
-An accuracy of $\pm 10$ cm can be achieved with a confidence of 98%.
+An accuracy of $\pm 10 \text{ cm}$ can be achieved with a confidence of 98 %.